 1. Good for heart health

-Vegetarians may be up to one-third less likely to die or be hospitalized for heart disease.
+Vegetarians may be up to less likely to die or be hospitalized for heart disease.
 Of course, food choices matter — vegetarian or not.

 If you want the heart-protective benefits of the diet, be sure to choose: